1 - 2 Advocate and Propitiation

 Then you read that he ‘denies the Father and the Son’.
 That means that he denies that there is a relationship of perfect unity in the Godhead between the Father and the Son.
 This relationship is the core of the Christian faith.
 Jesus the Christ is the Son of the Father.

 V23.
 The Father and the Son are inseparable from each other.
 Therefore, whoever denies the Son, neither has the Father.
 If you confess the Son, His Father is also your Father.
 The Son reveals the Father.
 There is no revelation of the Father outside the Son.
 The only way to know the Father is through the Son (Jn 8:19; 14:7); only through the Son you can see the Father (Jn 14:9); honoring the Son is the only way to honor the Father (Jn 5:23).
 You see that it is all about the Son.
-The many talks about ‘God’ in Christianity is very deceptive, because it often happens without any thought about the Son.
+The many talks about ‘God’ in professing Christianity is deceptive, because it often happens without any thought about the Son.

 V24.
-John has presented the liar in his activity.
+John presented the liar in his activity.
 It is important for you as a young believer, a child in Christ, to watch out for that liar.
-You must not allow yourself to be confused by the deceitful way in which he tries to present the truth to you.
+You must not let yourself be confused by the deceitful way in which he tries to present the truth to you.
 The simple protection for that, is that you let that which you have heard from the beginning abide in you.
 If you do that you will also abide in the Son and in the Father.

 Now read 1 John 2:18-24 again.